News and Notes

 Figure 3 Figure 4

 Scott's 2897 Flag over Porch comes in two formats.
 These are with low gloss gum (Figure 1), printed with Plate Number S11111, and with shiny gum (Figure 2) reprinted with Plate Number S22222.
 These two varieties were considered indistinguishable in postally used condition until 2005.
 However, there are several noteworthy features on these stamps, identifying them into two distinct varieties.
 The most noticeable difference is in the clarity of the two stamps.
 The shiny gum variety, (Figure 4) has a much crisper image of the stars, and a smoother solid blue background of the flags ensign.
 In the low gloss gum variety, (Figure 3) the stars have a more hazy look to them, with the blue background having a "molted" looking effect.
 These two differences can very easily be distinguished with the naked eye, when placing the two stamps side by side.
 (See Figures one and two above).
-The photo on our home page is of the shiny gum variety reprint from sheet S22222.
+The photo on our home page is of the low gloss gum variety reprint from sheet S22222.

 When actually sorting these two varieties, it is best to use an eyepiece.
 Let's start with the low gloss variety.
 In the cropped picture (Figure 3) check the upper left hand star.
 Compare the top blue portion above the left hand point, and you will notice that the outline of this detail is quite blurry.
 Now check the blue triangle directly to the left of the two points, here the blue portion of the background is almost indistinguishable, and in some cases is non existent to the naked eye.